February 12, 2026

 The process is:

-• Confirm holding period under 24 months or over 24 months
+• Confirm holding period: under 24 months (STCG at slab) or over 24 months (LTCG)

-• If planning exemption, choose the right route using Section 54, Section 54EC, or Section 54F and remember the 10 crore cap relevance in high-value cases
+• If planning an exemption, choose the right route using Section 54, Section 54EC, or Section 54F and factor in the Rs 10 crore cap in high-value cases

-• If reinvestment will take time, don’t miss CGAS
+• If reinvestment will take time, deposit unutilised gains in CGAS before the ITR due date

 Related Reads: